lance0/generate-bgpconfig/README.md

 # generate-bgpconfig
-Script to generate Juniper BGP group configuration for a given ASN
+Script to generate Juniper BGP group configuration for a given ASN (for setting up new peering)

+Will look up both ASNs via peeringdb's API and generate configuration for all common peering points
 ## Usage
 Run script.py and enter the ASN when prompted